-Current trade and term receivables consist of receivables from customers and interest on loans to associates.
-They are non-interest bearing and trade debtors are generally on 60-day terms.
-A provision for impairment is recognised when there is objective evidence that an individual trade or term receivable is impaired.
-These amounts have been included in impairment expense in the statement of comprehensive income.
+A provision for impairment is recognised when there is objective evidence that an individual trade or other receivable is impaired.
+These amounts are included in impairment expense in the statement of profit or loss.
+Refer to Note 25 for more information on credit risk of trade and other Receivables.